-5.3 Revisited Cross-Country Evidence: Higher House Price Volatility and Relative Consumption Volatility in Emerging Countries
+5.3 Revisited Cross-country Evidence: Higher House Price Volatility and Relative Consumption Volatility in Emerging Countries

-To summarize the implications of this paper so far, we revisit the cross-country evidence of the positive relationship between house price volatility and relative consumption volatility.
-In Section 4, this paper showed that credit shock volatility variation could explain the cross-country evidence.
-In the context of a comparison between the emerging country group and the rich country group, it implies that emerging countries that have higher volatility in credit availability shock (σ_m) and credit price shock (σ_r) have higher house price volatility and higher relative consumption volatility alike.
+In order to summarize the implications of this paper so far, we revisit the cross-country evidence of the positive relationship between house price volatility and relative consumption volatility.
+In Section 4, this paper showed that credit shock volatility variation could explain the crosscountry evidence.
+In a context of a comparison between the emerging country group and the rich country group, it implies that emerging countries that have higher volatility in credit availability shock ( $\sigma_m$ ) and credit price shock ( $\sigma_r$ ) have higher house price volatility and higher relative consumption volatility alike.
 We revisit the implication to jointly consider it with the discussion in this section - particularly, higher homeownership rate and lower degree of rental price rigidity observed in emerging countries.